QingLuo90/Mutation-signature-study/ReadMe.md

-## This github repository contains all code that is necessary to reproduce the results:
+## This github repository contains all code that is necessary to reproduce the results for our hepatology 2019 paper:

-## "The Mutational Features of Aristolochic Acid–Induced Mouse and Human Liver Cancers", Hepatology, 2019.
+### "The Mutational Features of Aristolochic Acid–Induced Mouse and Human Liver Cancers", Hepatology, 2019.
 (https://doi.org/10.1002/hep.30863)